openedx/open-edx-proposals/oeps/oep-0033-bp-code-autoformatting.rst

 Context
 -------

-In a large software project or ecosystem like the OpenEdX codebase, consistency of code formatting makes it easier to read the code.
+In a large software project or ecosystem like the Open edX codebase, consistency of code formatting makes it easier to read the code.
 In an ecosystem with many contributors, maintaining that consistency requires automated tools (such as linters), consistent code review, or both.
 In general, minimizing the number